pearsondaniels/weather-cli/README.md

 Run `go install weather.go` inside the main directory

 ## Basic Usage
+**NOTE: Current state of application requires that you run all comands inside the install directory.
+Fix upcoming.**
 #### Gets weather report for home locale
 ```
 $ weather